 Contact: Rebecca Cruse, Deputy Director, SDAC

-PIERRE, S.D. – South Dakota artists, arts organizations and other nonprofit groups are invited to seek grant support from the South Dakota Arts Council (SDAC) to assist in funding arts projects and programs throughout the state.
-The application deadline is March 1, 2019.
+PIERRE, S.D. – South Dakota artists, arts organizations, and other nonprofit groups are invited to seek grant support from the South Dakota Arts Council (SDAC) to assist in funding arts projects and programs throughout the state.
+The application deadline is March 1, 2021.

-Applicants should begin the process by visiting the SDAC’s new Applicant Portal to review the Guide to Grants, eligibility requirements, granting criteria and the application procedure before beginning the application process.
-A link to the Applicant Portal is provided on the front page of our website at www.artscouncil.sd.gov.
+Applicants should begin the process by visiting SDAC’s Applicant Portal to review the Guide to Grants, eligibility requirements, granting criteria, and the application procedure before beginning the application process.
+A link to the Applicant Portal is provided on the front page of SDAC’s website at artscouncil.sd.gov.

 South Dakota artists may apply for funding through five grant programs:

-ï Traditional Arts Apprenticeship Grants (applications open Jan.
-2) promote the continuation of folk and traditional arts and culture by providing up to $4,000 in support of a master folk artist to teach qualified apprentices.
+- Traditional Arts Apprenticeship Grants (applications open Jan.
+2, 2021) promote the continuation of folk and traditional arts and culture by providing up to $4,000 in support of a master folk artist to teach qualified apprentices.

-South Dakota nonprofit organizations can seek funding support in the following categories through this application cycle:
+South Dakota nonprofit organizations may seek funding support in the following categories through this application cycle:

-Applicants have until March 1 to apply for grant support for projects and activities that will occur July 1, 2019 – June 30, 2020.
-Applications are available at www.artscouncil.sd.gov and must be submitted online through the South Dakota Arts Council’s online grants system.
+Applicants have until March 1, 2021, to apply for grant support for projects and activities that will occur during the grant period of July 1, 2021 – June 30, 2022.
+Applications must be submitted through the South Dakota Arts Council’s online grants system.
 Hard-copy applications submitted through the mail will not be accepted, with the exception of Traditional Arts Apprenticeship grants.

-Artists applying in the Traditional Arts Apprenticeship program will be able to provide portions of the application via video narrative, as an alternative to the written application.
+Artists applying in the Traditional Arts Apprenticeship and Artist Collaboration programs may provide portions of the application via video narrative as an alternative to the written application.
 This new option for artists in this grant category is offered to make the process more accessible.

 SDAC staff will be available to help assess specific needs and assist in the development of grant proposals for artists and nonprofit organizations.
 Contact the South Dakota Arts Council by calling 605-773-3301 or by emailing email@example.com with questions.

-The mission of the Arts Council, an office of the South Dakota Department of Tourism, is to provide grants and services to artists, arts institutions, schools and other nonprofit organizations throughout the state with funding from the National Endowment for the Arts and the State of South Dakota.
+The mission of the Arts Council, the State Arts Agency organized under the South Dakota Department of Tourism, is to provide grants and services to artists, arts institutions, schools, and other nonprofit organizations throughout the state with funding from the National Endowment for the Arts and the State of South Dakota.

 The South Dakota Department of Tourism is comprised of Tourism and the South Dakota Arts Council.
 The Department is led by Secretary James D. Hagen.